|Nutritional Guidelines (per serving)|

 - 1 3/4 pounds sugar (just under 4 cups)

 - 1 tablespoon freshly squeezed lemon juice

-Clean the quince the way you would an apple, peeling and removing the seeds.
-Cut into small chunks and put into a bowl of water as you are cleaning and cutting remaining quince.
+Clean the quince the way you would prepare an apple for a pie, peeling and removing the seeds.
+Cut the quince into small chunks or grate it and put into a bowl of water as you are cleaning and cutting the remaining fruit.
 Quince will turn dark if not covered with water.

-Drain and transfer to a pot with water just to the top of the quince.
+Drain and transfer the quince to a pot with water.
 Cover and bring to a boil over high heat.
-Boil for 30 minutes, turn off heat, and leave the pot on the stove for 30 minutes.
+Boil for 30 minutes, turn off the heat, and leave the pot on the stove for 30 minutes.

 Place fruit in the food processor bowl with the 1/4 cup of water and pulse for 8 seconds.
 The consistency should be similar to chunky applesauce.

-To change quantities: 2 parts peeled and seeded quince to 1 part sugar, by weight.
+- To change quantities, use this ratio: 2 parts peeled and seeded quince to 1 part sugar, by weight.